BenReissaus/EnterpriseStreamingBenchmark/README.md

 Contains utility functions to create/delete/redistribute Kafka topics and to get current offsets in topics.

 ##### `implementation`
-Partial benchmark implementation with Apache Flink for Identity Query (incoming events are written as are) and Statistics Query (min, max, mean, sum and count for tumbling window of 1 second).
+Partial benchmark implementation with Apache Flink for Identity Query (incoming events are written back to Kafka without modification) and Statistics Query (min, max, mean, sum and count for tumbling window of 1 second).
 Each query is run in a separate job to be able to execute queries in parallel but still keep the order of records.

 ### 6. Workflow